Stability of the $L^{p}$-Poincar\'e inequality for the Lebesgue measure and Gaussian probability measure with explicit geometric dependence and applications to spectral gaps: Introduction

-Originally, van den Berg, in \cite{vandenberg1983condensation}, first observed that many convex sets have a spectral gap of $\frac{3\pi^{2}}{\text{diam}(\Omega)^{2}}$.
+Originally, van den Berg, in \cite{vandenberg1983condensation}, first observed that many convex sets have a spectral gap of $\frac{3\pi^{2}}{\mathrm{diam}(\Omega)^{2}}$.
 This was also independently observed and then conjectured to be true in any convex domain $\Omega$ by Yau \cite{yau1987nonlinear}, Ashbaugh and Benguria \cite{ashbaugh1989optimal} for the Schr\"odinger operator $-\Delta+V$.
 The general statement in terms of the Schr\"odinger operator has been resolved in the one-dimensional setting by Lavine \cite{lavine1994eigenvalue} (see, also, \cite{ashbaugh1989optimal, horvath2003first}).
-In higher dimensions, a breakthrough was made by Singer, Wong, Yau and Yau \cite{singer1985estimate}, where they obtained a lower bound of $\frac{\pi^{2}}{4\text{diam}(\Omega)^{2}}$ by utilizing the gradient estimates in spirit of those from Li \cite{li1979lower}, Li and Yau \cite{li1980estimates} and the log-concavity of the first eigenfunction (established for convex potentials by Brascamp and Lieb \cite{brascamp1976extensions}).
-Later, Yu, Zhong \cite{yu1986lower} and \cite{smits1996spectral} improved the estimate to $\frac{\pi^{2}}{\text{diam}(\Omega)^{2}}$.
+In higher dimensions, a breakthrough was made by Singer, Wong, Yau and Yau \cite{singer1985estimate}, where they obtained a lower bound of $\frac{\pi^{2}}{4\mathrm{diam}(\Omega)^{2}}$ by utilizing the gradient estimates in spirit of those from Li \cite{li1979lower}, Li and Yau \cite{li1980estimates} and the log-concavity of the first eigenfunction (established for convex potentials by Brascamp and Lieb \cite{brascamp1976extensions}).
+Later, Yu, Zhong \cite{yu1986lower} and \cite{smits1996spectral} improved the estimate to $\frac{\pi^{2}}{\mathrm{diam}(\Omega)^{2}}$.
 Under certain assumptions on the domain $\Omega$, major step forward in proving the conjecture was made by Ba{\~n}uelos and M{\'e}ndez-Hern{\'a}ndez \cite{banuelos2000sharp}, Davis \cite{davis2001spectral} and Ba{\~n}uelos with Kr{\"o}ger \cite{banuelos2001gradient}.
 Finally, Andrews and Clutterbuck \cite{andrews2011proof} proved the conjecture in 2011 for any convex domain $\Omega$.
 A few years later, an alternative proof was given by Ni in \cite{ni2013estimates}.
-Gap estimates on other domains are addressed in \cite{cheng1997isoperimetric, oden1999spectral, seto2019sharp, he2020fundamental, dai2021fundamental}.
+Gap estimates on other domains are addressed in \cite{cheng1997isoperimetric, oden1999spectral, seto2019sharp, he2020fundamental, dai2021fundamental, sun2025sharp}.
+One of which is by Sun and Wang \cite{sun2025sharp}, where they showed sharp fundamental gap estimate on convex domains in Gaussian spaces by establishing improved log-concavity properties for the Gaussian heat kernel.
 In a very recent paper \cite{amato2024geometric}, Amato, Bucur and Fragal{\`a} strengthened the result of Andrews and Clutterbuck and quantified it in terms of flatness, thereby answering an additional open problem by Yau \cite{yau1993open}.
 Additional works related to the fundamental gap problem of the Neumann Laplacian are present in \cite{payne1960optimal, zhong1984estimate}.
 We also refer to \cite{andrews2014moduli, dai2018fundamental} for comprehensive surveys on the subject.